cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ## Data Signals

-Currently, there are 6 data sources available in the API: `doctor-vists`, `fb-survey`, `google-survey`, `ght`, `quidel`, and `jhu-csse`.
+Currently, there are 6 data sources available in the API: `doctor-visits`, `fb-survey`, `google-survey`, `ght`, `quidel`, and `jhu-csse`.
 Each of these data sources has several associated data signals: for example, for `doctor-visits`, includes `smoothed_cli` and `smoothed_adj_cli`.
 A separate